Game Jolt: History

-Game Jolt has supported independent creators with a central platform to manage their content and communities since its start in 2002.
+Game Jolt has supported independent creators with a central platform to manage their content and communities since its start in 2003.
 David DeCarmine began development of Game Jolt at the age of 14 for a group of hobbyists, making games and sharing on forums in an early iteration known as Holo World.
 The original intention was to create a platform for gamers where new games could be discoverable and quickly playable, and where feedback could be provided directly to the creators, allowing them to continue improving their games.

 In 2008, Game Jolt was registered as an LLC, then incorporated as Game Jolt Inc. in September 2020.

 A new site launched in 2015 featuring a responsive design, automated curation for both games and game news articles which weighs how recent a game was uploaded and how popular it is ("hot") and filtering options on game listings for platform, maturity rating and development status.

-In March 2022, Game Jolt launched a mobile application simultaneously on the Google Play Store and Apple App Store for Gen Z gamers and creators.
+In March 2022, Game Jolt launched a mobile application simultaneously on the Google Play Store and Apple App Store targeted at Gen Z gamers and creators.
 While in beta, the mobile app had 100,000 installs pre-launch.

 Game store

 Game Jolt continues to host a large library of independent games.
 Game developers can upload their games directly to the site to share or sell.

-Game Jolt supported distribution for downloadable games then added support for Flash, Unity and Java games which allowed support for browser based games.
+They would allow distribution for downloadable games, later adding support for Adobe Flash, Unity and Java games which allowed support for browser based games.
 In February 2013, Game Jolt built support for browser-based HTML5 games as well.
+A user levelling system was released into public beta in April 2013, incorporating the GJAPI trophies and highscores, as well as site activity, to generate 'EXP' (experience points).

 Game Jolt Jams released in early 2014 as a service to allow users to create their own game jams that integrated with the main site.

-An online marketplace was announced in April 2016 and released the following month with an exclusive set of game titles, including Bendy and the Ink Machine, allowing developers to sell their games on the site.
+In April 2016, an online marketplace was announced and released the following month with an exclusive set of game titles, including Bendy and the Ink Machine, allowing developers to sell their games on the site.

-In January 2016, Game Jolt released source code of the client and site's frontend on GitHub under MIT license.
+In January 2016, Game Jolt released source code of the client and site's front end on GitHub under MIT license.

-In January 2022 Game Jolt suddenly banned Adult games from appearing on the site, stating in an e-mail to developers that the site had become "social media platform" and they "had to make decisions around the direction and future of the brand which has now included the removal of hosted games with explicitly adult content."
-And also stated in a tweet "Game Jolt is a platform with a large audience of 13-16 year olds.
-Our users asked us to clean up, so here we are.”
-Which was in response to a Tweet by Itch.io saying that site is not for prudes.
+In January 2022, Game Jolt banned adult games from appearing on the site, stating in an email to developers that the site had become a "social media platform" and they "had to make decisions around the direction and future of the brand which has now included the removal of hosted games with explicitly adult content."
+In response to a tweet by Itch.io saying the site is not for prudes, they wrote in their own tweet: "Game Jolt is a platform with a large audience of 13-16 year olds.
+Our users asked us to clean up, so here we are."